 Doctoral Comprehensive Examination

 The Doctoral Comprehensive Examination is a two-hour oral examination.
-It is conducted by four professors and consists of four parts: the student's dissertation proposal, a systematic problem, and two major philosophers.
+Students are responsible for selecting a professor to direct their dissertation and working with him/her to set up doctoral comprehensives.
+The dissertation direct will guide you in developing a dissertation proposal.
+A student also works with his/her director to choose two major philosophers and one systematic problem, and to select and work with one professor on each of these parts.
+The two-hour exam will be divided evenly between defending the proposal and answering questions on the authors and problem.
+In general, the professor you worked with in each area will ask you questions in that area, while all may ask questions about the proposal.
 It is the responsibility of the student to secure the cooperation of four faculty examiners and to negotiate with them the terms of reference for the examination.
 A Ph.D. student must complete all course requirements, and demonstrate proficiency in two languages and in logic, before taking the Doctoral Comprehensive Examination.
-It is the responsibility of the student to request the Registrar to send a final transcript of grades to the department, to complete the Selections form, and to submit it for department approval, together with a suggested date and time for the examination.
-Ph.D. students are expected to take the Doctoral Comprehensive Examination by November of their fourth year (third year for students entering the Program with the M.A. in hand).
-A failed examination may be retaken only once.
+It is the responsibility of the student to ask the Registrar to send a final transcript of grades to the department, to complete the Selections form, and to submit it for department approval, together with a suggested date and time for the examination.
+Ph.D.
+Students are expected to take the Doctoral Comprehensive Examination (Attachment 3) by November of their fourth year (third year, for students entering the program with the M.A. in hand).
+A failed examination may be retaken once and once only.

-The Ph.D. student is expected to complete a dissertation, which embodies original and independent research, and demonstrates advanced scholarly achievement.
-The research must be carried out and the dissertation written under the direction of a tenure track faculty from the philosophy department.
-The student's dissertation proposal constitutes part of the Doctoral Comprehensive Examination.
+The Ph.D. student is expected to complete a dissertation which embodies original and independent research and which demonstrates advanced scholarly achievement.
+The research must be carried out and the dissertation written under the direction of a tenure track faculty from the Philosophy Department.
+The student’s dissertation proposal constitutes part of the Doctoral Comprehensive Examination.
 The manuscript of the dissertation must be prepared according to a recognized manual of style (e.g., the MLA).

 All requirements for the doctorate must be completed within eight consecutive years from the beginning of doctoral studies.
 Extensions beyond this limit may be made only with departmental recommendation and the approval of the Dean of the Graduate School of Arts and Sciences.

-The Graduate School of Arts and Sciences website links to academic University or school policies and procedures.
-More
+Note: Graduate School of Arts and Sciences site links to academic university or school policies and procedures.